plomino/PlominoDoc/docs/introduction.rst

 Plomino is used in deployments with over 50 000 documents.
 Users include the UN, European banks and local government organizations.

-Most Plomino users are Plone users who are not Plone developers (or just beginners), who, once they have built a nice website with Plone, find that they are not able to develop specific features using the standard Plone frameworks.
+Most Plomino users are Plone users who are not Plone developers (sometime just beginners, and sometimes experienced integrators), who, once they have built a nice website with Plone, find that specific features are not available using the standard Plone modules.

-And a smaller part are actual Plone developers who appreciate Plomino because it is extremely flexible or because they want their customers to be more autonomous once they have delivered their work.
+A smaller number are actual Plone developers who appreciate Plomino because it is extremely flexible or because they want their customers to be more autonomous once they have delivered their work.

 Plomino derives various benefits from existing as a Plone add-on.

-In the first place, Plone provides a wonderful framework, including key components for Plomino (ZCatalog, zope security, PythonScripts, ...), and Plone also provides very useful features (CMS features, user management, skinning, etc.).
+In the first place, Plone provides a wonderful framework, including key components for Plomino (``ZCatalog``, Zope security, PythonScripts, ...), and Plone also provides very useful features (CMS features, user management, skinning, etc.).

 But the main advantage is the pluggability of Plone.
 Plone is the only major